William Christopher Swinbank: CSIRO 1948–1969

-In 1948, Swinbank moved to Australia to take up a position in the newly formed section of Meteorological Physics (later renamed Atmospheric Physics) at the Commonwealth Scientific and Industrial Research Organisation in Aspendale, a suburb of Melboune.
+In 1948, Swinbank moved to Australia to take up a position in the newly formed section of Meteorological Physics (later renamed Atmospheric Physics) at the Commonwealth Scientific and Industrial Research Organisation in Aspendale, a suburb of Melbourne.
 He worked with C. H. B. Priestley who had joined the organisation two years earlier.
 His early work at the organisation was in micrometeorolgy where he developed the use of hot wire anemometry for the direct measurement of the turbulent fluxes of heat, water vapour and momentum.
 This research was presented at the International Symposium on Atmospheric Turbulence in the Boundary Layer at MIT in 1951.
 In the discussion following Swinbank's presentation, one participant commented thus: "We have had to rely too much on hypothesis and conjecture in the processing and analysis of micrometeorological observations due to the fact that most observers did not measure the totality of atmospheric elements.
 I want to complement the group in Australia for the collection of the complete, detailed and accurate data on eddy fluxes."
 Swinbank was an advocate for large scale atmospheric field experiments and between 1962 and 1964 established research projects in Kerang (Vic) and later on in Hay (NSW) for the recording of accurate data for later analysis.
 These experiments recorded wind, temperature and moisture in the atmosphere, initially to a height of 16 metres, and later to 32 metres.
 In the later experiments at Hay, measurements were taken up to 1000 metres.
 Swinbank was instrumental in the establishment of ozone monitoring in Australia.